-In the FY 2021/22 the Government will be seeking short term loans to manage the County cash flow.
+In the FY 2022/23 the Government will be seeking short term loans to manage the County cash flow.
 This has been occasioned by the inconsistent transfers of equitable share to the County Government affecting service delivery and payment of key obligations.
-The County Executive will be submitting quarterly requests for approval.